6s096-iap24/6s096-iap24.github.io/_pages/home.md

 ### COURSE NAME
 Disclaimer: The course title "Number Theory – All You Need to Know" is intended for promotional purposes.
 While the class covers a wide range of topics in the field, its main goal is to spark your interest and curiosity in the subject.

+### ACKNOWLEDGEMENT
+This website is based on the template from https://mit-6861.github.io/